Discover the next Open Days Milano · Firenze · London · Paris · Dubai Register nowDiscover the next Open Days

 • Right to rectification [Art.
 16 of the GDPR] (right to obtain from the Data Controller the rectification of inaccurate Data concerning the Data Subject without undue delay);

-Note: if it is impossible to proceed with the erasure of the Data in accordance with the above, the Data Controller will inform the Data Subjects of the reasons why it is impossible to do so ;
+Note: if it is impossible to proceed with the erasure of the Data in accordance with the above, the Data Controller shall inform the Data Subjects of the reasons why it is impossible to do so ;

 • Right to restriction of processing [Art.
-18 of the GDPR] (right to obtain restriction of processing, for example, in the event of dispute over the accuracy of the Data or in the event of unlawful processing);
+18 of the GDPR] (right to obtain restriction of processing, for example, in the event of a dispute over the accuracy of the Data or in the event of unlawful processing);

 The above rights may be exercised in writing by sending an email todpo@istitutomarangoni.com orprivacy@istitutomarangoni.com .

-The Data Controller undertakes to respond to requests within one (1) month, except in cases of particularly complex requests, for which a maximum of three (3) months may be required.
+The Data Controller undertakes to respond to requests within one (1) month, except in the case of particularly complex requests, for which a maximum of three (3) months may be required.
 In any case, the Data Controller will explain the reason for the delay within one (1) month of the request.

 The outcome of the request will be provided in writing (at the request of the Data Subject) or in electronic format (and, in this case, free of charge).
-The Data Controller specifies that the Data Subject may be asked to contribute to the costs if their requests are manifestly unfounded, excessive or repetitive: in this regard, the Data Controller will keep a record of the requests.
+The Data Controller specifies that the Data Subject may be asked to contribute to the costs if their requests are manifestly unfounded, excessive or repetitive: in this regard, the Data Controller will keep track of the requests.

 11) Right to lodge a complaint (Article 77 of the GDPR)